wwmoraes/site/content/about.md

 throughput and quality.

 On the management side I like to jot down a bit of enterprise architecture to find out drivers, stakeholders, objectives and goals.
-This gives me a hollistic view of what value truly means to the business and how to create bottom-up initiatives effectively.
+This gives me a holistic view of what value truly means to the business and how to create bottom-up initiatives effectively.